mavolin/dismock/README.md

 Using dismock is fairly easy and few steps are necessary to create a mocker and a manipulated `Sessions` or `State`.

 #### Basic Testing

+Creating a mock is done, by simply calling the respective mock method of the Mocker, that belongs to the API request you made in your code.
-Below is a method of a simple ping command and it's unit test.
+Below is a pretty basic example of a ping command and it's unit test.

 ```go
 func (b *Bot) Ping(e *gateway.MessageCreateEvent) (error) {